annabush092/SyncedIn-frontend/README.md

   UserProfile (detailed show pages),
-  UserList and UserCard (basic info to display in list) no formatting yet end of day Sunday: filters for User list formatting of index and profile
+  UserList and UserCard (basic info to display in list) no formatting yet done (Saturday) - end of day Sunday: filters for User list

-stretch goals for end of day Monday: allow users to "friend" other users basic login (no auth) and sign-up forms allow users to edit their profile - think of a good way to approach this
+stretch goals for end of day Monday: formatting of index and profile allow users to "friend" other users basic login (no auth) and sign-up forms allow users to edit their profile - think of a good way to approach this